Gambling Addiction Rehab in Washington State

 A biological factor that may cause you to try gambling is having a family history of it.
 Your genetics have been found to play a huge part in having an addictive personality.
 If you have a parent, sibling or even grandparents that have had a gambling addiction in the past, you are more likely to become addicted if you try it.

 Another factor is gender, and males are also more likely to become addicted to gambling than females are.
 Lastly, your age can determine whether or not you develop this type of disorder.
 Younger people have been found to take higher risks when it comes to gambling and are more likely to become addicted to it.

 Risks and Effects of Gambling

 The effects of gambling addiction are a very scary reality that many people do not take into consideration after their disorder has developed.
-Although seemingly reasonable and harmless, gambling can grow to become a nasty habit, affecting you and your family in many different aspects as you become more devoted to feeding your addiction.
+Although seemingly reasonable and harmless, gambling can grow to become a nasty habit, affecting you and your family in various aspects as you become more devoted to feeding your addiction.
 You can put your financial future in jeopardy if you continue going without treatment for your gambling addiction.
 The more debt you pile onto yourself, the farther away you are from building stable a savings account to live off of once you retire.

 Because you’re solely focused on where your next bet is going to be placed, you lose focus on other things in life that are more important.
 It is more than likely that you will ask the people closest to you to help you out financially at some point because of your addiction.
 Relationships with your family, friends, coworkers, etc. can become strained.
 Relationships even diminish because of your excessive gambling and expectations of them to bail you out of situations.
 It is also possible to lose your job because of your gambling addiction, which will only lead to further financial hardships.